Brewery Business Plan

 Management Team

-To demonstrate your brewery’s ability to succeed as a business, a strong management team is essential.
+To demonstrate your brewery’s ability to succeed as a business, a strong leadership team is essential.
 Highlight your key players’ backgrounds, emphasizing those skills and experiences that prove their ability to grow a brewing company.

 Ideally, you and/or your team members have direct experience in the brewery business.
 If so, highlight this experience and expertise.
 But also highlight any experience that you think will help your business succeed.